News On Plastic Ban 📰 – NSW Bans Single-Use Plastic, Woolworths Stops Selling 15c Reusable Bags

 Stage two will occur at the end of 2022.
 This stage will see a ban on single-use plastic takeaway coffee cups and lids, produce bags, certain types of cotton buds, polystyrene packages and microbeads.

 Another news on plastic ban: Woolworths

-In other related news on plastic ban, Woolworths has decided to ditch the 15c reusable bag in WA, citing the reason as finding more sustainable ways.
+In other related news on the plastic ban, Woolworths has decided to ditch the 15c reusable bag in WA, citing the reason as finding more sustainable ways.
 The supermarket giant will stop selling them across all WA stores in July, adding to the mentioned plastic ban on lightweight plastic bags coming into effect in NSW.

 Why the move?
 That is because the recent introduction of compostable fruit and vegetable bags in Woolworths’ South Australian supermarkets last month managed to eliminate up to 70 tonnes of plastic from landfill annually, as mentioned by the retailer.
-However, no plans stating to switch to compostable fruit and vegetable bags in other states has happened.
+However, no plans stating to switch to compostable fruit and vegetable bags in other states have happened.

 This move by Woolworths comes amidst a new renewable energy partnership which will see the supermarket giant’s almost 70 supermarkets, 17 BIG Ws and Adelaide Regional Distribution Centre go green.

 Where will the source of electricity come from?
 Answer: the renewable electricity will come from

 Iberdrola Australia’s wind turbines and solar network at the newly developed Port Augusta Renewable Energy Park.

 Across the park, 50 turbines and 250,000 solar panels will work in tandem to supply 100,000 Megawatt hours of renewable electricity per year on the retailer’s behalf.